vuejs/v2.vuejs.org/src/v2/guide/computed.md

 You can open the console and play with the example vm yourself.
 The value of `vm.reversedMessage` is always dependent on the value of `vm.message`.

 You can data-bind to computed properties in templates just like a normal property.
-Vue is aware that `vm.reversedMessage` depends on `vm.message`, so it will update any bindings that depend on `vm.reversedMessage` when `vm.message` changes.
+Vue is aware that `vm.reversedMessage` depends on `vm.message` (the _how_ is [complicated](http://web.archive.org/web/20190523191010/http://skyronic.com:80/blog/vuejs-internals-computed-properties)), so it will update any bindings that depend on `vm.reversedMessage` when `vm.message` changes.
 And the best part is that we've created this dependency relationship declaratively: the computed getter function has no side effects, which makes it easier to test and understand.

 ### Computed Caching vs Methods